Who Is Zoë Kravitz?

 Born in 1988, Zoë Kravitz is best known for being a film and television actress, although she's also the frontwoman for the R&B/electropop band Lolawolf.
 Her striking looks and her love for acting and singing could be attributed to her famous parents: rockstar Lenny Kravitz and actress Lisa Bonet.
 Kravitz made her film debut in 2007 with No Reservations.
 From there she continued to appear in big-budget films like The Brave One (2007), opposite Jodie Foster, and The Divergent Series, where she played the role of Christina.
 In 2015 she also took minor roles in the heavily female ensemble, Mad Max: Fury Road, and in the comedy-drama Dope.
 On television, she starred in Showtime's Californication but made a more impressionable splash with the highly successful HBO series Big Little Lies in 2017.

 Since 2016 Kravitz has been dating actor Karl Glusman, of Nocturnal Animals fame.
+The pair got engaged in February 2018.

 Famous Mom & Dad